AbdurRaffay123/backend-studio-inflate/ARCHITECTURE.md

 changing `EXPO_PUBLIC_BACKEND_URL` or any storefront snippets.
 New integrations should prefer the canonical, namespaced paths.

-The CRM endpoints have **no** legacy compat layer — the standalone `inflate-studio-crm` service used `/api/customers`, `/api/consultations`, `/admin/auth/login`.
-When you migrate the mobile app to this monorepo, update its CRM client to use the new `/api/crm/*` prefix (the README has a one-line fix in `src/services/crmService.js`).
+The CRM endpoints have **no** legacy compat layer — they are only served under the canonical `/api/crm/*` prefix.
+The mobile app's `src/services/crmService.ts` already targets these paths.

 ---